samrelins/CS50W_Final_Project_Diarize/README.md

 The remaining files in the app folders that aren't specifically mentioned are simply part of the wallpaper of the django framework, and are best described in the django documentation.
 There are some other features of the site, however, that warrant a mention:

-### Bootstrap
+## Bootstrap

 To easily facilitate responsive content (and to save a huge amount of time doing so!) the app uses Bootstrap CSS.
 Bootstrap uses a grid layout that varies dependent on the width of the client viewport.
 So, for example, the page contents can be displayed in three columns for large screens, two for medium and one for small.
 The columns then simply stack on top of eachother when the viewport varies from large to small.
-This layout is specified using Bootstraps conrnicopia of CSS class names, which can be seen all over the html files e.g. `col-md-3` specifies a column that takes up a quarter of the page (the page is divided into 12 - so 3 / 12) when the viewport is medium sized or larger.
+This layout is specified using Bootstraps cornucopia of CSS class names, which can be seen all over the html files e.g. `col-md-3` specifies a column that takes up a quarter of the page (the page is divided into 12 - so 3 / 12) when the viewport is medium sized or larger.

-Bootstrap also offers a huge range of custom components and utilites that can be used to add a professional touch to a site very quickly.
+Bootstrap also offers a huge range of custom components and utilities that can be used to add a professional touch to a site very quickly.
 These have been used more sparingly, with custom css (found in `static/css/`) being the preference given the site's more unique theme and look.

-### `load exmples.py`
+## `load exmples.py`

 To get things up-and-running more quickly, and to make testing easier, `load_example_data.py` includes instructions to load some example data into the app's database.
 The file contains a simple script that can be run using the django api's shell, creating a superuser account and quickly adding a few example entries under this account.
 This just makes life a little easier when making changes to the site, as it provides some example info to be displayed immediately.

-### Dockerfile
+## Dockerfile

 Docker is a great way to ensure that a server / app / program etc. can be run easily and quickly on almost any hardware.
-As a service, docker uses vertualisation to 'containerize' a tiny virtual machine in which your application can run.
-Starting at OS level, you specify only what your project requres to run, and then docker creates a container from which your server / app / program can then be used.
+As a service, docker uses vertualization to 'containerize' a tiny virtual machine in which your application can run.
+Starting at OS level, you specify only what your project requires to run, and then docker creates a container from which your server / app / program can then be used.
 It eliminates the age old issues of versioning and compatibility, where you have to ensure that you have the correct OS config / version of python / versions of each of the package requirements / the rest of the kitchen sink organised, in order to get your app running correctly.

 Entire books can (and have been) written on the subject of Docker, but a good overview can be seen from the instructions contained within`Dockerfile`.
 Starting with a tiny OS, the file tells docker: